 To use trauma relief straps effectively:

 Prolonged suspension in a harness can have severe consequences for a worker’s health.
 The article published in PubMed Central titled “Prolonged Suspension Trauma in a Worker Rescued Using an Industrial Ascender” highlights the potentially life-threatening nature of extended suspension.
-The effects of prolonged suspension trauma may include:
+The serious injury caused by prolonged suspension trauma may include:

 READ MORE: PubMed Central – Suspension Trauma: A Clinical Review